silentfuzzle/TheWritersNetReact/README.md

 ## TODO

-* Implement the View Page layout and controls
+* Links to the same page with different parameters don't work
 * Convert markdown to JSX
 * Implement the map
 * Handle Create New Book, Create New Page, and Create New Section